SymbolSight: Minimizing Inter-Symbol Interference for Reading with Prosthetic Vision: Methods

 \section{Methods}

 We render high-contrast symbols and present them one at a time, consistent with standard \ac{SPV} paradigms.
 Due to implant limitations, symbols are shown sequentially rather than in parallel.
 Depending on electrode placement and axonal activation, users may perceive small focal spots, elongated streaks, or irregular shapes rather than uniform patterns~\cite{beyeler2019model,sinclair_appearance_2016}.
-Our goal is to model how these spatiotemporal distortions affect symbol discrimination and to optimize symbol assignments accordingly.
+Our goal is to model how these spatiotemporal distortions affect symbol discrimination and to optimize symbol assignments accordingly, not to reproduce the full gaze-contingent reading strategies used by current implant recipients.